 In fact, its conclusion is overwhelmingly positive: a solution to the opioid problem exists, and it looks nothing at all like rehab.
 Decades of science have given us a treatment that works and is low cost, convenient, and discreet.
 In many ways, it resembles the treatment for anxiety or depression that 1 in 6 of us is getting: medication to stop the withdrawal and cravings, plus support and therapy where helpful.
 It increases survival rates by 600%, with similar adherence to treatment for other chronic disorders such as diabetes, depression, and high blood pressure.
-Most people know it as “Medication-assisted treatment (MAT),” and virtually no one in the medical community disputes its efficacy.
+Most people know it as “Medication for addiction treatment" (MAT), and virtually no one in the medical community disputes its efficacy.
 So, why are so few people getting it?

 This story has too many villains.

 Rehabs: Without medication, 90% of opioid users relapse within 3 months.
 Yet, 2/3rds of rehab clinics do not prescribe medication, and most don’t even employ doctors.
 Meanwhile, the clinics that do offer medication still ignore the science: they’re either (1) short-term detox facilities with no discharge plan (not how you treat a chronic disorder) or (2) outpatient clinics with excessive requirements just to fill your prescription.
 That’s right: rehab is not just expensive, inconvenient, and stigmatizing – it doesn’t work, and the industry as we know it will soon disappear.